Jake McCarthy Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres pitching staff was fifth in MLB last season with a collective 9.1 strikeouts per nine innings.

-- The Padres' 3.82 team ERA ranked 11th among all MLB pitching staffs.
+- The Padres' 3.82 team ERA ranked 11th across all league pitching staffs.

-- Padres pitchers combined to give up 173 total home runs at a rate of 1.1 per game (17th in the league).
+- Padres pitchers combined to give up 173 total home runs last year (1.1 per game).
+That ranked 17th in baseball.

-- Weathers makes his first start of the season for the Padres.
+- Darvish will start for the Padres, his first of the season.

-- The 23-year-old lefty last appeared Thursday, June 16 against the Chicago Cubs, when he started and went 3 2/3 innings.
+- The 36-year-old righty last appeared Sunday, Oct.
+23 against the Philadelphia Phillies, when he started and went six innings.

-- Last season he finished with a 9.82 ERA and a 2.727 WHIP over his one game.

 © 2023 Data Skrive.
 All rights reserved.